What is Coronavirus, COVID-19?

 Since the start of 2020, the COVID-19 pandemic has become a global health emergency with many countries imposing travel restrictions.
 Guidance for households with possible infection and individuals with any of the known symptoms is to self-isolate at home.

-Travellers should be aware that this type of virus is commonly transmitted through respiratory droplets.
+Travellers should be aware that this type of virus is commonly transmitted through respiratory droplets, such as saliva or droplets from the nose when a person coughs or sneezes.

 It is possible that the virus can be spread through faeces, blood and urine.